-The location of the 2013 HGTV Dream Home offered some challenges to its construction.
-South Carolina's barrier islands are beautiful, but they are often buffeted by harsh storms which bring with them hurricane winds and the threat of floods.
-And did I mention the earthquakes?
+The location of the 2013 HGTV Dream Home offered some challenges for its builders.
+South Carolina's barrier islands are beautiful, but they are often buffeted by harsh storms which bring hurricane-strength winds and the threat of floods.
+And to top it off, there can also be earthquakes.

 Some of the ways that the Dream Home construction addressed these challenges include:

-- A home raised eight feet above ground level, to protect against flooding.
+- They raised the home eight feet above ground level, to protect against flooding.

-- Structural elements joined together not only with screws, but with strong steel brackets to protect against buffeting winds.
+- Structural elements are joined together not just with screws but with strong steel brackets to protect against buffeting winds.

-- Window glass that was lab-tested to be strong enough to remain unbroken when shot with a cannon, to withstand the toughest storm.
+- The window glass was lab-tested to be strong enough to remain unbroken when shot with a cannon, to withstand the toughest storm.

-- Special sealant in the outer walls and roof to protect against water damage.
+- They used special sealant in the outer walls and roof to protect against water damage.

-- Cellular PVC Siding that can withstand salt air, moisture, and parasites, to keep the Dream Home looking great and structurally sound for years to come.
+- The home is sided with cellular PVC siding that can withstand salt air, moisture, and parasites, to keep the Dream Home looking great and structurally sound for years to come.